Conditional schemas

 Available schemas

-Jira Components Jira Adds component tracking to Jira issues
+Jira Components Jira Cloud / Jira Data Center Adds component tracking to Jira issues N/A

-Jira Fix Versions Jira Adds fix project version tracking to Jira issues
+Jira Fix Versions Jira Cloud / Jira Data Center Adds fix project version tracking to Jira issues N/A

-GitHub Copilot Daily Metrics GitHub Copilot Adds daily usage metrics tracking
+GitHub Copilot Enterprise User Metrics GitHub Copilot Metrics (Enterprise) Adds daily user-level Copilot usage metrics Get Copilot user 1-day usage metrics

-JSM Incident Custom Fields Jira Service Management Adds custom field support for incidents
+JSM Incident Custom Fields Jira Service Management Cloud Adds custom field support for incidents N/A

-Bitbucket Server Commits Bitbucket Server Adds commit tracking
+Bitbucket Server Commits Bitbucket Data Center Adds commit tracking N/A

 Managing conditional schemas